algorandfoundation/xGov/Proposals/xgov-153.md

 Developer: We will use contractors until the point in time whereby the dApp is needed to be created/maintained.
 We are hoping to trade equity to a trusted group of unicorn developers when that time comes.

 ## Experience with Algorand
 We have minted our ASA - and we have two to choose from.
-One has 4B total supply and one has 8B - both are adequately positioned pricewise to offer a low entry point to investors in the token presale.
+One has 4B total supply and one has 8B - both are adequately positioned price-wise to offer a low entry point to investors in the token presale.

 ## Present Proposal
 Phase 1 - grant proposal, incorporation & legal/accoounting setup, token presale